cchitsiang/awesome-stars/topics.md

 - [Clivern/Beaver](https://github.com/Clivern/Beaver) - 💨 A real time messaging system to build a scalable in-app notifications, multiplayer games, chat apps in web and mobile apps.
 - [RobotsAndPencils/xcodes](https://github.com/RobotsAndPencils/xcodes) - The best command-line tool to install and switch between multiple versions of Xcode.
 - [hamaluik/timecop](https://github.com/hamaluik/timecop) - A time tracking app that respects your privacy and the gets the job done without being fancy.
+- [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
+Completely secure, customizable, portable, open-source and free forever.
+Try it out today!
 - [rudderlabs/rudder-server](https://github.com/rudderlabs/rudder-server) - Privacy and Security focused Segment-alternative, in Golang and React
 - [ResultadosDigitais/matrix](https://github.com/ResultadosDigitais/matrix) - #matrix is the online open-source workplace inspired in sococo.com for distributed teams to have the experience of work together each day, side-by-side.
 No matter where team members might be.
 Working
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals